-The emerging understanding of Pacific halibut diversity across the geographic range of its stock indicates that IPHC Regulatory Areas should be only considered as management units and do not represent relevant sub-populations (Seitz et al. 2017).
+The current understanding of Pacific halibut diversity across the geographic range of its stock indicates that IPHC Regulatory Areas should be only considered as management units and do not represent relevant sub-populations (Seitz et al. 2017).
 Therefore, four Biological Regions (Figure 1) were defined with boundaries that matched some of the IPHC Regulatory Area boundaries for the following reasons.
 First, data for stock assessment and other analyses are most often reported at the IPHC Regulatory Area scale and are largely unavailable for sub-Regulatory Area evaluation.
 Particularly for historical sources, there is little information to partition data to a portion of a Regulatory Area.
 Second, it is necessary to distribute TCEY to IPHC Regulatory Areas for quota management.
-If a Region is not defined by boundaries of IPHC Regulatory Areas (i.e. a single IPHC Regulatory Area is in multiple Regions) it will be difficult to create a distribution procedure that accounts for biological stock distribution and distribution of the TCEY to Regulatory Areas for management purposes.
+If a Biological Region was not defined by boundaries of IPHC Regulatory Areas (i.e. a single IPHC Regulatory Area is in multiple Regions) it would be difficult to create a distribution procedure that accounts for biological stock distribution and distribution of the TCEY to IPHC Regulatory Areas for management purposes.
 Further, the structure of the current directed fisheries does not delineate fishing zones inside individual IPHC Regulatory Areas, so there would be no way to introduce management at that spatial resolution.

 To a certain degree, Pacific halibut within the same Biological Region share common biological traits different from adjacent Biological Regions.
-These traits include sex ratios, age composition, and size-at-age, and historical trends in these data may be indicative of biological diversity within the greater Pacific halibut population.
-Furthermore, tagging studies have indicated that within a year, larger Pacific halibut tend to undertake feeding and spawning migrations within a Biological

-Region, and movement between Biological Regions typically occurs between years (Seitz et al. 2007; Webster et al. 2013).
+These traits include sex ratios, age composition, and size-at-age, and different historical trends in these data may be indicative of biological diversity within the greater Pacific halibut population.
+Furthermore, tagging studies have indicated that within a year, larger Pacific halibut tend to undertake feeding and spawning migrations within a Biological Region, and movement between Biological Regions typically occurs between years (Seitz et al. 2007; Webster et al. 2013).

-Given the goals to divide the Pacific halibut stock into somewhat biologically distinct regions and preserve biocomplexity across the entire range of the Pacific halibut stock, Biological Regions are considered by the IPHC Secretariat, and supported by the SRB (paragraph 31 IPHC-2018-SRB012-R), to be the best option for biologically-based areas to meet management needs.
+Given the goals to divide the Pacific halibut stock into somewhat biologically distinct regions and conserve the distribution of spawning biomass across the entire range of the Pacific halibut stock, Biological Regions are considered by the IPHC Secretariat, and supported by the SRB (paragraph 31 IPHC-2018-SRB012-R), to be the best option for biologically-based areas to meet management needs.
 They also offer a parsimonious spatial separation for modeling inter-annual population dynamics.

 However, as mentioned earlier, mortality limits are set for IPHC Regulatory Areas and thus directed fisheries operate at that spatial scale.
 Furthermore, since some fishery objectives have been defined at the IPHC Regulatory Area level (Appendix I), the TCEY will need to be distributed to that scale.
 Even though the population is modelled at the Biological Region scale, fisheries can be modelled at the IPHC Regulatory Area scale by using an areas-as-fleets approach within Biological Regions.
 This requires modelling each fleet with separate selectivity and harvest rates that operate on the biomass occurring in the entire Biological Region in each year.
-The following is a discussion of the pros and cons of this method.
+The distribution of the population within a Biological Region is currently approximated assuming specified proportions of the population in each IPHC Regulatory Area within a Biological Region that are based on historical observations.
+These proportions are constant over ages and time, and allow for the calculation of statistics specific to IPHC Regulatory Areas.
+Future improvements to the framework will allow for different options such as modelling proportions based on population attributes and accounting for year-to-year variability.